hotmodelsactress.com

 She was nominated for the Picturegoer Gold Medal Award for Best Actress for her role as Lloyd Sherman in comedy drama film The Little Colonel (1935).

-Rebecca of Sunnybrook Farm (1938) musical comedy as Rebecca Winstead
+Rebecca of Sunnybrook Farm (1938) - Rebecca Winstead

 Best TV Shows